Visit Haute-Savoie in 7 days

 • And several other lifts in the valley

-• It is valid for one or multiple days (pass for 1 to 3 days) and helps avoid queues at each site.
+• It is valid for one or more days (1 to 3-day pass) and avoids queues at each site.
 Purchase possible online or at the Tourist Office.

-• Arrive early (before 9 AM) for the Aiguille du Midi cable car: the attendance is high, especially in summer.
+• Arrive early (before 9 AM) for the Aiguille du Midi cable car: it gets busy, especially in summer.

-• Plan at least 3 to 4 hours between Aiguille du Midi and Montenvers if you do both in the same day.
+• Plan at least 3 to 4 hours between Aiguille du Midi and Montenvers if doing both in one day.

 • The ice cave at Montenvers closes earlier than the station (last descent around 4:30–5 PM).